niv-devops/eks-terraform-python-rest-api/README.md

 ## Cleanup

-To destroy the resources created, run `terraform destroy` in each module directory.
+To destroy the resources created, run `terraform destroy`.